SamuelSebastianMartin/QM-Question-Library/README.md

 # QM Question Library

-This is a collection of scripts for generating mathematics questions for my university course.
+This is a collection of scripts for generating mathematics questions for my university students.

 Scripts are added in an ad hoc basis, and will probably not be refactored before next academic year.